kanna-1/its-frontend-manager/README.md

 ## Deploying with Docker

-Before proceeding, ensure that you have Docker installed on your machine.
+Before proceeding, ensure that you have Docker installed and running on your machine.
 More details can be found [here](https://docs.docker.com/get-docker/).

 1. Ensure that you have already renamed the environment variable file `.env.local` to `.env`.
+2. Ensure that the unfilled variables under `# NextAuth`, `# Vercel Blob` and `# Node Mailer` below has been filled with the environment variable's values obtained from Part 1 and 2 above.
+3. Ensure that the environment variables under `# Docker` are filled with the values stated below.
-2. The `.env` file should contain:
+4. The `.env` file should contain:
 ```bash
 # NextAuth
 AUTH_SECRET=""